Set Up Your Company Branding

 Tip: Choose a primary color that has strong contrast against white text.
 Dark blues, greens, and blacks work well.
 Avoid light pastels that make text hard to read.

 Review each preview tab carefully before saving.
-What you see in the preview is exactly what your customers will receive.
+The preview updates while you change the controls.

-All future quotes, invoices, and emails will use the updated branding.
+All future Capture output, quotes, invoices, and emails will use the updated branding.
 Previously sent documents are not retroactively changed.
+The signed-in app refreshes its logo and accent color from the saved company branding settings, so the dashboard and navigation use the updated branding on the next load.

 After saving, generate a test quote or invoice to see your branding in production: